To the chief Musician, A Psalm of David.

 “And fear not”: They feel confident that they are not known, and that they will not be detected.
 They have no fear of God or man (compare Psalm 55:19).

 We know for sure this is speaking of Jesus, because it says the perfect.
-No one ever lived on this earth perfect, except Jesus Christ.
-It is amazing to me, how they could say these things to the Son of God, and not fear what might happen to them.
+No one ever lived on this earth perfectly, except Jesus Christ.
+It is amazing to me, how they could say these things of the Son of God, and not fear what might happen to them.
 Jesus is the Judge of all the world, and they will have to stand before Him and give an account.
 How could they not fear?
 I really believe, toward the end of Jesus’ earthly ministry, that they knew who He was.
 They were just afraid of losing their hold over the people to Him, if they admitted that He was truly the Messiah.
 What a very foolish thing to do.
 They wanted world power so much, that they gave up any chance of eternal life.

 Psalm 64:5 “They encourage themselves [in] an evil matter: they commune of laying snares privily; they say, Who shall see them?”